exasol/exasol-testcontainers/doc/design.md

 The `HostIpDetector` detects the IP address of the host the container is running on.

+## `SupportInformationRetriever`

+The `SupportInformationRetriever` module provides access to cluster logs, configuration and core-dumps.

 # Runtime

 This section describes the runtime behavior of the software.